USGS-CMG/stglib/doc/overview.rst

 ===================

 * Create an instrument-specific :doc:`configuration file </config>`.
-* Use the appropriate run script(s) to process the data.
+* Use :doc:`runots.py </runots>` to process the data.
-* Some instruments require the use of two or more run scripts, run in series, for full processing.
+* Most instruments require two or more steps, run in series, for full processing.
-* When external data is required (e.g., for atmospheric compensation), these are provided to the run scripts.
+* When external data is required (e.g., for atmospheric compensation), these are provided to :doc:`runots.py </runots>`.
 In the case of atmospheric compensation, Jupyter notebooks are available to help create an appropriate atmospheric pressure record.